teohes/datasciencecoursera/TidyDataProject/README.md

 # REAME.md

-This README file describes the use of the run_analyis.R script to produce the tidy data file "Step5TidyData.txt" using the data from the experiments run by
+This README file describes the use of the run_analysis.R script to produce the tidy data file "Step5TidyData.txt" using the data from the experiments run by
 ----------
 Jorge L. Reyes-Ortiz, Davide Anguita, Alessandro Ghio, Luca Oneto.
 Smartlab - Non Linear Complex Systems Laboratory